Sebastiaan40/cyclops_paper/paper/draft.md

 The domain contains singular points at $\pmb{x}_1$, ..., $\pmb{x}_n$
 and holes $H_1$, ... $H_{m-1}$, with the outer boundary representing the final hole $H_m$.
 Curves are drawn around each singular point and hole with the arrow represent the direction of integration.
-In addition, a phase defect is presented together with a curve over which to integrate to get the phase index of the defect.](figures/index_calculation.pdf)
+In addition, a phase defect is presented together with a curve over which to integrate to get the phase index of the defect.](paper/figures/index_calculation.pdf)

-a bounded planar
-domain with holes.
-In the domain S, n phase singularities are located at x1 , . . . ,xn and encircled by closed contours 1 , . . . ,n ; h holes
-and boundaries H1 , . . . ,Hh are present, the last one being the exterior
-boundary (if any); arrows show the orientation of the contours k and Hk ; and inside each hole Hk , a “virtual” phase singularity is placed at xn+k and is encircled by the closed contour n+k .

 ## Detecting rotational activity in cardiac tissue